trychlos/pwix-modal/README.md

     This method returns a string which is the unique identifier of the new modal.

-- `Modal.buttonFind( button_id [, id ] )`

-    Returns the specfied button as a jQuery object for the specified opened modal, defaulting to the topmost one.

-    Because this method makes a search on the `data-md-btn-id` attribute, it may be irrelevant when a specific footer has been defined.

-- `Modal.askClose()`

-    Close the current modal dialog from the caller, taking care of the eventual `mdBeforeClose` configured function.

-    If the function has been provided, it is ran and its result is executed.

-    Else, the odal is closed (which is the default if the function is not configured).

-- `Modal.close()`

-    Unconditionally close the current modal dialog from the caller.

-    Unconditionlly here means that this method doesn't take care of the optional `mdBeforeClose` configured function which ask for a user confirmation.
-Closing means.. closing!

-    Of course, and if this has not been prevented in the modal configuration, it is still possible to close the modal dialog via the usual ways:

-    - from the dismiss button in the header

-    - from the `Close` (resp. `Cancel`) button in the footer,

-    - or by clicking anywhere outside of the modal.

 - `Modal.count()`

     Returns the count of opened modals.

-- `Modal.focus( arg )`

-    Set the focus on a field.

-    `arg` is a parameter object which may contain:

-    - `id`: the modal identifier, defaulting to the topmost one

-    - `field`: the targeted field as a jQuery object, defaulting to the first inputable or the last button.

-    The application may have its own opinion about which is the first inputable field, or, in other words, which field should be the default when the user presses a key.
-It will most probably to set the focus from its own `onRendered()` function.
-But this later is triggered before ours.
-So, because we are executed last, we cannot provide any suitable default.

-    As a consequence, each client application shoud call this function itself if it wants the user has any suitable default.

-- `Modal.set( arg )`

-    A generic method to configure a running modal.

-    `arg` must be a Javascript object with following keys:

-    - `id`: the identifier of the to-be-configured modal, defaulting to the current topmost

-    - `autoFocus`: when specified, whether the focus is automatically managed by the modal itself.

-        See the `mdAutoFocus` parameter to get a full description.

-    - `beforeClose`: when specified, the function to be called by the modal to get an authorization to close.

-        See the `mdBeforeClose` parameter to get a description of the function.

-    - `body`: when specified, the name of the Blaze template to be set as the modal body

-    - `bodyHeight`: when specified, set a minimal new body height

-        Body height may be specified with a `'+'` or `'-'` prefix to respectively increase or decrease the current body height.

-    - `buttons`: when specified, a string, an array of strigs, an object or an array of object, each one providing the properties to be set on a button, as:

-        - `id`: mandatory, defaulting to the string itself if only a string is provided
-        - `label`
-        - `classes`
-        - `enabled`
-        - `name`
-        - `type`
-        - `html`
-        - `cb`
-        - `dismiss`
-        - `ifExist`: only apply if the button already exists, defaulting to false; this means that, if you do not specify this attribute, you may create a new button!

-        If a button has not been previously defined, then it is added at the end of the list.

-        This is also the case when the buttons are only specified as strings, not objects.
-In that case, we consider that this is a request to add a new button, which must not exist yet.

-    - `classes`: when specified, classes to be added to the '`.modal`' element

-    - `classesBody`: when specified, classes to be added to the '`.modal-body`' element

-    - `classesContent`: when specified, classes to be added to the '`.modal-content`' element

-    - `classesFooter`: when specified, classes to be added to the '`.modal-footer`' element

-    - `classesHeader`: when specified, classes to be added to the '`.modal-header`' element

-    - `closeByBackdrop`: when specified, whether the dialog should be closed when clicking on the backdrop

-    - `closeByHeader`: when specified, whether the header exhibits a dismiss button

-    - `closeByKeyboard`: when specified, whether the dialog should be closed when hitting Escape

-    - `footer`: when specified, the name of the Blaze template to be set as the modal footer

-        Just set to `null` to pass from a specific footer to the standard one.

-        Specifying a particular footer takes precedence over the standard one.

-        When a particular footer is specified, then the button methods are no more operationnal, and you have to manage them yourself.

-    - `fullscreen`: when specified, whether the dialog should be displayed in full screen mode

-    - `moveTop`: when specified, whether the modal should be moved vertically.

-    - `target`: when specified, the JQuery object which must receive events for that modal

-        This method is usually called from the rendered body template `onRendered()` function.
-At that time, not only the DOM is rendered for this element, but it is very probable that this is in this template that the triggered events will be useful.

-    - `title`: when specified, the title of the modal

-- `Modal.target()`

-    Returns the current modal events target.

 - `Modal.topmost()`